metal3-io/baremetal-operator/docs/api.md

 OperationalStatus field will be `detached` but the provisioning state will be unmodified.
 This API only has any effect for BareMetalHost resources that are in either `Provisioned` or `ExternallyProvisioned` state.

+Please note only the existence of the annotation is important to treat the BMH as detached and the value of the annotation is always ignored.